Zackeree/extended-example-project/_hugo_project/content/workflows/git/_index.md

 `git rebase` instead of `git pull`.
 {{% /notice %}}

+## Learning Git
+If you walked away from CS320 absolutely hating Git, check out [this site](https://learngitbranching.js.org/).
+It is the best hands-on tool I have found to learn about the different git workflows and really teaches you how to harness the power Git offers

 ## Git Commit Messages
 When writing a commit message, **write in the present tense** (e.g. use "add" and not "added", or "implement" instead of "implemented").
 The first line should be short (~50 characters), concise,